 by: Country gentleman

-A letter from a gentleman in town to a friend in the country : concerning the present state of the fishing-copartnery in North-Britain.
+A letter from a gentleman in Nova-Scotia, to a person of distinction on the continent.
+Describing the present state of government in that colony.
+With some seasonable remarks.